WEEDINDENVER/BCDC/Yash/Worklog.md

 Another advantage of PMMA is that it is easy to work with.
 It can be shaped and molded into a variety of sizes and shapes, making it highly versatile for different dental and medical applications.
 This means it can be used to encase different types of electrical components, such as sensors, transducers, or even small motors.
 Finally, PMMA is relatively inexpensive compared to other materials used for similar purposes, which makes it a cost-effective solution for dental and medical practitioners.

+## 3/7
+Finished some of the circuit design.

 ## 3/11

 I recently underwent a dental impression procedure to obtain a mold of my upper palate.
 The dentist began by providing me with an impression tray containing a viscous, water-based substance called alginate.
 Alginate is a hydrocolloid material that is commonly used to create dental impressions due to its ability to quickly form a stable mold.